 Indiana Dunes National Park, IN

 The obvious draw to Indiana Dunes is the beach along Lake Michigan.
 The beaches span 15 miles with various parking lots, which fill up quickly on weekends and holidays.
 Climb the dunes, but stay on the marked paths and wear shoes to keep from burning your soles.
 There are 50 miles of hiking trails throughout the park ranging from short and easy to moderate in length.
 This park does not have an entrance fee, but beware not to confuse this park with the state park, which does have a daily fee of $7 for in-state plates and $12 for out of state plates.
-Campgrounds can be found at both the National Park and State Park and have fees associated with the permits, which you can obtain reservations 6 months in advance.
+Campgrounds are located at both the National Park and State Park and have fees associated with the permits, which you can obtain reservations 6 months in advance.
 Other lodging options and eating options can be found in nearby communities.

 Cuyahoga Valley National Park, OH